-We have audited the financial statements of Schoolcraft College (the "College") and the aggregate of its discretely presented component units as of and for the year ended June 30, 2019 and the related notes to the financial statements, which collectively comprise the College's basic financial statements.
-We issued our report thereon dated October 9, 2019, which contained unmodified opinions on the financial statements of the College and its discretely presented component units.
-Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the basic financial statements.
-We have not performed any procedures with respect to the audited financial statements subsequent to October 9, 2019.
+We have audited the financial statements of Schoolcraft College (the "College") and the aggregate of its discretely presented component units as of and for the year ended June 30, 2020 and the related notes to the financial statements, which collectively comprise the College's basic financial statements.
+We have issued our report thereon dated October 14, 2020, which contained an unmodified opinion on those financial statements.
+Our audit was conducted for the purpose of forming an opinion on the financial statements as a whole.
+We have not performed any procedures with respect to the audited financial statements subsequent to October 14, 2020.

 The accompanying schedule of expenditures of federal awards is presented for the purpose of additional analysis, as required by the Uniform Guidance, and is not a required part of the basic financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the information is fairly stated in all material respects in relation to the financial statements as a whole.

-Alente i Moran, PLLC
+Plante & Moran, PLLC